 To do so, go to “Notification Settings” and turn off SMS and IM.
-This privacy setting also lets you restrict the ability to send you instant messages to just your contacts.
-For the purpose, check the “Contacts Only” box to prevent strangers (and hackers) from sending you instant messages).
+This privacy setting also lets you restrict the ability to send instant messages to just your contacts.
+For this purpose, check the “Contacts Only” box to prevent strangers (and hackers) from sending you instant messages).

 Decide Who Can Call You

 Skype has a call-related privacy setting that lets you decide whether you want to receive calls from anyone or only from people in your contact list.
 The default setting is to allow calls from anyone.
 So by restricting who can dial you on Skype, you can prevent spam and annoying calls from disrupting your experience of Skype.
 Secure your privacy by blocking unwanted calls to your Skype number.